Atienodolphine01/Akan-community/README.md

 |     |      |

 ## Known Bugs
-* Applying java script was a challenge.
+* If you input a letter ie 'y1' in Year it still gives the result.

 ## License
   MIT License &copy|AtyenoD